apache/brpc/docs/en/redis_client.md

 16878 gejun     20   0 48136 2508 1004 R 99.9  0.0  13:36.59 redis-server   // thread_num=200
 ```

 Note that the actual commands processed per second of redis-server is 10 times the QPS value, which is about 400K.
 When thread_num equals 50 or higher, the CPU usage of the redis-server reaches its limit.
-Since redis-server runs in [single-thread reactor mode](threading_overview.md#单线程reactor), 99.9% on one core is the maximum CPU it can use.
+Since redis-server runs in [single-threaded reactor mode](threading_overview.md#单线程reactor), 99.9% on one core is the maximum CPU it can use.

 Now start a client to send requests to redis-server from the same machine using 50 bthreads synchronously through connection pool.